MitID-Digital-Signature/Signing-Server/readme.md

 | nemlogin-signing-webapp          | Example Service Provider web application written in Spring Boot. |
 | nemlogin-broker-mock             | Example Broker mock web application written in Spring Boot.
 The module should be disregarded by Service Providers. |

+## Config files
+These config files need to be copiet to their names without "default.".
+Ex. application.yaml.
+And filed out with nemlog-in data
+You also need to copy the MitID p12 certificate into each folder.
+P12 files have been added to the .gitignore as well as the 2 yaml files

+* examples/nemlogin-signing-webapp/src/main/resources/default.application.yaml
+* examples/nemlogin-signing-webapp/target/classes/default.application.yaml

 ## Prerequisite

 * Java 11+